ITensor/website/docs/tutorials/correlations/main.md

     C *= dag(prime(psi.A(3),Link));

 Note that we do not prime the physical index here.
-We want the indices to match so that the vertical lines connect to the next piece we add.
+We want the indices to match so that the vertical lines connect to the next piece we contract with.
 Rather, we simply want a primed link index for the same reasons as before.

-Once again, we contract and the add the next part of the wavefunction:
+Once again, we contract in the next part of the wavefunction:

 <p align="center"><img src="docs/tutorials/correlations/contract10.png" alt="<Sz.Sz>" style="height: 250px;"/></p>

     C *= psi.A(4);

-Then we add in the second operator:
+Then we contract the second operator into the network:

 <p align="center"><img src="docs/tutorials/correlations/contract11.png" alt="<Sz.Sz>" style="height: 250px;"/></p>